pcdshub/pcdshub.github.io/source/resources.rst

 Internal Access
 ===============
-If you would like to access this site from the internal SLAC intranet you need to a link to the proxy server in your Firefox profile.
-Under Settings -> Preferences -> Advanced -> Network -> Connection, enter the Proxy information like so:
+If you would like to access this site from the internal SLAC intranet, you need to link to the proxy server in your Firefox profile.
+Under Settings -> Preferences -> Advanced -> Network -> Connection, enter the proxy information like so:

 .. image:: _static/proxy.png